-- Make arrangements for the proper administration of PCC's financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this authority, that responsibility rests with the Director of Finance. - Manage the PCC's affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+For this authority, the responsibility rests with the Director of Finance. - Manage the PCC's affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-I accept the above responsibilities and approve these Statements of Accounts for 2018/19.
+I accept the above responsibilities and approve these Statements of Accounts for 2019/20.

-Matthew Ellis

-Police, Fire and Crime Commissioner for Staffordshire
+Matthew Ellis Police, Fire and Crime Commissioner for Staffordshire